zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

     exit
     ```

-Your search engine server is ready to store and retrieve search indexes for DXP.
+Your search engine is ready to store and retrieve search indexes for DXP.

 ## Prepare a File Store